gustikresna/NLP_RelationExtraction_FewRel/README.md

 # NLP_RelationExtraction_FewRel
-This project applies two methods, SVM and BERT, for relation extraction task on fewrel dataset.
+This project employs two approaches for the relation extraction task on the FewRel dataset: traditional machine learning and transformers.
+The traditional machine learning method uses a Support Vector Machine (SVM), while the transformer-based approach utilises the BERT model.